ioanniskousis/amitree-api/README.md

 <hr/>

 ## Deployment
-Thye API has been deployed on heroku at this address
+The API has been deployed on heroku at this address

 ```
 https://boiling-fjord-82978.herokuapp.com
 ```